MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/usmca-certification-of-origin.md

 # required metadata

 title: USMCA certification of origin
-description: This feature lets you print a USMCA certification of origin document.
+description: This feature lets you print the certification of origin documents required by the United States-Mexico-Canada Agreement (USMCA).
 author: Henrikan
 manager: tfehr
 ms.date: 10/23/2020